behouba/gsoc-2023/README.md

 ## Demo Tutorial (Coming soon)

-To demonstrate how checkpointctl can be used as a forensic analysis tool for container checkpoints, I have created a tutorial article [here](https://hashnode.com/draft/64daaff9e92b23000fd53132) that demonstrates the features implemented during this GSoC.
+To demonstrate how checkpointctl can be used as a forensic analysis tool for container checkpoints, I have created a tutorial article [here](https://behouba.hashnode.dev/memory-forensics-analysis-of-container-checkpoints-with-checkpointctl) that demonstrates the features implemented during this GSoC.

 ## Experience through this project

 Before the GSoC coding period began, I dedicated time to learning about Linux processes and memory management.
 I read various materials on this topic, including articles, book chapters, and forums.
 During the GSoC coding period, the most challenging part for me was when I needed to delve into the CRIU source code to understand how some image files are generated.
 While I can't claim to have grasped everything, I learned a lot from the feedback and discussions with my mentors, along with inspecting the CRIU source code.
 Another challenge was designing meaningful command-line sub-commands and flags for `checkpointctl`.
 Thankfully, my mentors were always available to provide insights, and suggest  improvements to my initial ideas.
 This project has been a priceless opportunity for me to expand my knowledge, particularly about Linux processes and memory management.

 ## Next steps

-There are a few tasks that I plan to continue working on:
+For the future, I intend to keep contributing to CRIU.
+In relation to this GSoC project, there are a few tasks that I plan to continue working on:
 - Extend `memparse` sub-command with search functionality to allow user to search for a specific pattern in process memory pages (Suggested by: [Radostin Stoyanov](https://github.com/rst0git)).
 - Extend `memparse` sub-command with memory pages editing features (Suggested by: [Radostin Stoyanov](https://github.com/rst0git)).
 - Add a new feature to `checkpointctl` that allow user to view bash process history.
 This feature will look like of the `history` command.